johanneszab/TumblThree/README.md

 * Save, clear and restore the queuelist.
 * Download of text, audio, quote, conversation, link and question posts.
 * Download meta information for photo, video and audio posts.
+* Downloads inlined photos and videos (e.g. photos embedded in question&answer posts).
+* A downloader for downloading "liked by" photos and videos instead of a tumblr blog.
 * An option to download an url list instead of the actual files.
+* Allows to download only original content of the blog and skip reblogged posts.
 * Set a time interval for a automatic download (e.g. during nights).
+* Uses SSL instead of unsecure http connections.
 * Allows to set a proxy.
-* Downloads inlined photos and videos (e.g. photos embedded in question&answer posts).
-* Allows to download only original content of the blog and skip reblogged posts.
 * A bandwidth throttler.
-* A downloader for downloading "liked by" photos and videos instead of a tumblr blog.
-* Uses SSL instead of https connections.
 * Preview of photos & videos.
 * Taskbar buttons and key bindings.